UMULISA12/pig-dice/README.md

 CSS and Bootstrap
 Javascript and jQuery

+# License
+This project is licensed under the MIT license.

+Copyright 2018 | Alice.UMULISA.pigdice GAME | All Rights Reserved

 # Contacts
 Feel free to reach out if you have any questions,ideas or contributions.
 Also feel free to contribute to my code.
 Number:0787038040 Email:Umulisaa0@@gmail.com